Would you like to be twice as good as your competition? The Beatles knew the formula!

 I’ve had the good fortune to meet Paul McCartney a few times.
 And I say “good fortune” not just because it’s cool meeting famous people; I say “good fortune” because of the lesson I learned—and re-learned—from this guy (who, as a refresher to our younger readers, was one of the Beatles).

-Think about this: Paul McCartney is arguably the most famous person of the last 50 years.
-Sure, in ...Continue Reading →
+Think about this: Paul McCartney is arguably the most famous ...Continue Reading →

 I was recently talking to a fellow speaker about marketing.
 She was complaining (whining, really) because she had to put together a new marketing campaign for her services, and she wasn’t enjoying the process.
 She said she didn’t want to do any marketing.
 I asked her what she did want, and she said: